LLNL/parelagmc/README.md

 /*
   Copyright (c) 2018, Lawrence Livermore National Security, LLC.
-Produced at the Lawrence Livermore National Laboratory.
+Produced at Lawrence Livermore National Laboratory.
 LLNL-CODE-747639.
 All rights reserved.
-  See the file COPYRIGHT for details.
-Please also read the file LICENSE.
+  Please see COPYRIGHT and LICENSE for details.
   This file is part of the ParELAGMC library.
 For more information and source code availability see https://github.com/LLNL/parelagmc.